This information is current as at 31 May 2023.

 Unless required by law, we will only exchange the personal information that we collect in the normal operations of our business, where it is necessary to provide our services (or the services of our alliance companies) to you, or where you request us to or consent to us doing so.

 The types of third parties with whom we may exchange your personal information include – our related bodies corporate, your financier or other agents or persons introducing you to us, our corporate partners and distributors and any agents, representatives or contractors used by them in administering that partnership, co-insurers, reinsurers, regulatory bodies and government agencies and our agents and service providers (such as professional advisors, IT support and mailing houses).

 There may be other parties that we need to exchange your information with in the event of a claim or complaint under your policy.
 These include any employer or ex-employer, external dispute resolution schemes, claims investigators, other insurance companies, lawyers, recovery agents, hospitals, doctors, medical specialists or other health professionals.

 We may also disclose your personal information to third parties where you request us to or consent to us doing so or in order to fulfil our legal obligations.

 The information we provide to other organisations will be limited to what is required to provide the service or comply with the law.

 Exchange of information with overseas parties

-Some of the parties with which we exchange your personal information, including our service providers and other third parties listed above, may be located outside Australia.
+Some of the parties with which we exchange your personal information, including our service providers and other third parties listed above, may be located outside Australia or New Zealand.